MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 You can purchase validated Azure Stack HCI solutions that run Windows Server 2019 from 20 partners.
 Your preferred Microsoft partner gets you up and running without lengthy design and build time.
 They also offer a single point of contact for implementation and support services.

-Visit the [Azure Stack HCI website](https://azure.microsoft.com/overview/azure-stack/hci) to view our 70+ Azure Stack HCI solutions currently available from these Microsoft partners: ASUS, Axellio, bluechip, DataON, Dell EMC, Fujitsu, HPE, Hitachi, Huawei, Lenovo, NEC, primeLine Solutions, QCT, SecureGUARD, and Supermicro.
+Visit the [Azure Stack HCI website](https://azure.microsoft.com/overview/azure-stack/hci) to view our 70+ Azure Stack HCI solutions currently available from these Microsoft partners: ASUS, Axellio, Blue Chip, DataON, Dell EMC, Fujitsu, HPE, Hitachi, Huawei, Lenovo, NEC, primeLine Solutions, QCT, SecureGUARD, and Supermicro.

 ## Video-based learning